cse110-fa22-group20/cse110-fa22-group20/specs/adrs/postrepresentation.md

 # Use JSON in IndexedDB for post representation
 ## Context and Problem Statement

-- We need to decide how we are going to represent posts in local storage
+- We need to decide how we are going to represent posts in IndexedDB

 ## Considered Options